Dianna/dianna.github.io/_posts/2015-05-19-Pair-Programming.md

 ## Goals

--Improve technical communication- a valuable skill for interviews
+- Improve technical communication- a valuable skill for interviews
--Learn to express your points of confusion- important for team engineering, especially when specialties differ
+- Learn to express your points of confusion- important for team engineering, especially when specialties differ
--Build confidence in your ability to contribute to a team
+- Build confidence in your ability to contribute to a team
--Become a more collaborative, communicative leader
+- Become a more collaborative, communicative leader

 ## How to Make This Pair Thing Work

-###Before you begin:
+### Before you begin:

 Outline a general plan by whiteboarding or simply discussing concepts.
 This is the chance to choose a general starting path and clear up potential misunderstanding of the project's goals.
-###The dynamic:
+### The dynamic:

   A useful dichotomy from the get go is establishing _fluid_ "driver" and "navigator" roles

-  -Driver: Types what the navigator is guiding.
+  - Driver: Types what the navigator is guiding.
 It's important to think about why the navigator is designing the code as he is.
 Driving shouldn't be a passive role, nor should it be reserved for the less experienced coder.

-  -Navigator: Guides the driver on what to type.
+  - Navigator: Guides the driver on what to type.
 Can ask the driver for suggestions and should be explaining the decisions as she makes them.

   Remember these roles are fluid- this isn't a permanent role for your coding session, rather a hat you're putting on